 Resident Weighted Average Daily Attendance (RWADA)

-Charges for the administrative and capital budgets are allocated to districts based on a State Education Department-developed formula known as RWADA (Resident Weighted Average Daily Attendance).
-Based on student attendance/enrollment each district pays a proportional amount based on their share of the total RWADA.
-Therefore, larger districts pay a larger share while smaller districts pay a smaller share of the Administrative costs.
+Charges for administrative and capital budgets are allocated to component school districts based on a State Education Department-developed student count known as RWADA.
+Based on student attendance/enrollment, each district pays a proportional amount based on its share of the total RWADA.

 As an incentive for collaboration, school districts receive aid from the State for the shared BOCES services purchased the previous year.
 This funding is called BOCES Aid.
 The level of aid received is based on a formula that takes into account each district’s financial resources.
 The aid is distributed directly to the individual districts, not to BOCES.